-As noted in previous PUC dockets, Annual Plans may contain budgets and energy efficiency program charges that vary from those contained in the Three-Year Plan.25 The Three-Year Plan creates savings targets and illustrative budgets to guide the Company in the development and long-term strategy of its Annual Plans over the upcoming three-year period.
-After the Company files the Three-Year Plan, there are numerous factors that may lead to changes in funding needs and savings availability.
+As noted in previous PUC dockets, Annual Plans may contain budgets and energy efficiency program charges that vary from those contained in the Three-Year Plan.21 The Three-Year Plan creates savings targets and illustrative budgets to guide the Company in the development and long-term strategy of its Annual Plans over the upcoming three-year period.
+After the Company files the Three-Year Plan, there are numerous factors that may lead to changes in funding needs and factors that contribute to EE savings achievability.
 These factors include: updates to the Avoided Energy Cost Study, electric and gas sales, available fund balance, ISO-NE's FCM auction proceeds, evaluation results, market conditions, customer preferences, and changes in legislation.